twashke/Art-Gallery/README.md

 # Happy Little Art Gallery

 The [Happy Little Art Gallery](https://happylittleartgallery072021.herokuapp.com/) was created for budding artists who want to find inspiration from other artists, or showcase their own work.
-After **Sign Up** the user is taken to their own **Dashboard** where they can begin posting their own pictures.
-The **Collection** tab will allow the user to see all of the art currently being displayed by all other users.
-By clicking on the **Details** button, information about the art is displayed, including a section for the user to provide feedback on the art.
-The **Purchase now** button allows the user the ability to purchase the artwork from the artist.
+After **Sign Up** the user is taken to their own **Dashboard** where they can begin showcasing their own art by using the **Add New Art** button.
+The **Collection** tab will allow the user to see all of the art currently being displayed by all other users (including their own).
+By clicking on the **Details** button, information about the art is displayed, including a section for the user to provide feedback on the art through a comment section.
+The **Purchase now** button allows the user the ability to purchase the artwork from the artist through PayPal.
 The dashboard and collection are only avaialble to users that are currently logged in.
-Once the user is done, they can use the **Logout** tab to return to the oepning page of the website.
+Once the user is done, they can use the **Logout** tab to return to the opening page of the website.
 The user can return to the dashboard or the collections page by using the **Login** tab to enter their login information again for access to the website.

 **_"Talent is a pursued interest.
 Anything that you are willing to practice, you can do." - Bob Ross_**